Timothyjb/lambda_open_api/README.md

 end
 ```

-We may write a test like this
+We can write a spec file like this:

 ```ruby
 RSpec.describe MyLambda do